The pre-operative assessment clinic is a nurse-led clinic that determines if you are physically fit enough to have both surgery and anaesthetic.

 If you have a more complex medical issue/s you may be sent for an anaesthetic referral.

-This appointment is very important to prepare for your surgery.
+This appointment is very important to enable you to prepare for your surgery.

-The entire assessment can take up to 1-2 hours.
+The entire assessment can take between 1 and 2 hours.
 Please ensure you can come into the hospital at least 10-15 minutes before your scheduled appointment time.

 A pre-assessment is the perfect time to ask any questions.
 Please write them down and bring them to the appointment so our nurses can answer them for you.

-Please also bring a list of all medications that your currently take, including their strength and how often you take them.
+Please also bring a list of all medications that you are currently taking, including their strength and how often you take them.

 You can eat, drink and take your medications as normal on the day of your appointment.

 We will contact you at least a week before to offer you a pre-assessment date/time.
 This appointment is very important.
 Your surgery will be cancelled if you fail to attend this appointment.
-Therefore, it is highly important you contact us to rearrange or cancel the appointment.
+Therefore, if you cannot make the time offered it is highly important you contact us to rearrange or cancel the appointment.
 You can do this in several different ways:

 - Calling the phone number on your admission letter